 The overall strategies for Council to manage risks are generally to either mitigate, avoid, transfer or accept.
 These will be further refined in future versions of this AMP.
-As it is envisaged that the strategies will be linked to 31000:2018 as it provides greater detail on how to deal with risk:
+As it is envisaged that the strategies will be linked to ISO 31000 as it provides greater detail on how to deal with risk:

-- Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk.
+• Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk.

 - Accepting or increasing the risk in order to pursue an opportunity.

 - Removing the risk source.

 - Changing the likelihood.

 - Changing the consequences.

 - Sharing the risk with another party or parties (including contracts and risk financing).

 - Retaining the risk by informed decision.

-To further identify and manage the risks associated with providing services from open space assets, Council has implemented many management practices and procedures.
-These include:
+To further identify and manage the risks associated with providing services These include:

-- Land Accuracy Project. - Heat and increased extreme weather events impact on assets. - Operating a reactive maintenance service for all assets and services. - Operating a planned maintenance system for key assets. - Monitoring condition and remaining service life of assets nearing the end of their service life. - Renewing and upgrading assets to maintain service delivery (CBD increase). - Closing and disposing of assets that are not providing the required service level. - Acquiring or constructing new assets to provide new and improved services. - Inspections, prioritisation of reactive maintenance based on risk avoidance - Insurance policy addresses the critical assets. - Building and Service Continuity Plans.
+- Land Accuracy Project. - Heat and increased extreme weather events impact on assets. - Operating a reactive maintenance service for all assets and services. - Operating a planned maintenance system for key assets. - Monitoring condition and remaining service life of assets nearing the end of their service life. - Renewing and upgrading assets to maintain service delivery (CBD increase). - Closing and disposing of assets that are not providing the required service level. - Acquiring or constructing new assets to provide new and improved services. - Inspections, prioritisation of reactive maintenance based on risk avoidance. - Insurance policy addresses the critical assets. - Building and Service Continuity Plans.

-Council can also attempt to limit the ongoing financial risks of managing the Open Space assets portfolio by:
+Council can also attempt to limit the ongoing financial risks of managing the stormwater assets portfolio by:

-- Simplifying the financial reporting and control structures. - Value engineering the materials they are constructed from. - Simplification and allow for adaptability of future designs. - Updated plant and equipment (when required) with an environmental and cost efficient focus. - Integrate Business Information Modelling (BIM) and improved operating systems in new infrastructure assets which will lead to performance efficiencies.
+- Simplifying the financial reporting and control structures. - Value engineering the materials they are constructed from. - Simplification and allowance for adaptability of future designs. - Updated plant and equipment (when required) with an environmental and cost efficient focus. - Integrate Business Information Modelling (BIM) and improved operating systems in new stormwater assets which will lead to performance efficiencies.